Br3nda/drupal-module-og/README.txt

 INSTALLATION
 ---------------
+- You must apply the enclosed node_access.patch to your site.
+Since the patch changes only 1 character, you might be more comfortable applying it by hand.
+See the end of the node_access() function in node.module.
+This patch adds a '>' in just the right spot.
+No patch is needed for 4.7 Drupal.
 - Activate the module as usual
 - Run the SQL setup script as usual
 - Visit the admin/settings/og page and click the button to enable access control.